hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 have to show their features to the best advantage.
 Their Western dress is, however, more suited for work.
 With the exception of the dress worn in society by the ladies of the wealthy classes, the dress of the women in general is ugly.
-The Sâri of our women, and the Chogâ, Châpkan, and turban of our men defy comparison as regards beauty in dress.
+The Sāri of our women, and the Chogā, Chāpkan, and turban of our men defy comparison as regards beauty in dress.
 The tight dresses cannot approach in beauty the loose ones that fall in natural folds.
 But all our dresses being flowing, and in folds, are not suited